A Complete Guide to User Generated Content

 Considering that User Generated photos are being shared by the millions on social media platforms, there’s certainly plenty of content out there for brands to leverage.

 7 out of 10 YouTube subscribers relate better to their favorite YouTube content creator than to traditional television or movie stars.
 40% of millennials believe that their favorite YouTuber understands them better than their friends.
 Those numbers almost seem unbelievable, until you take some time to break it down.

 Why is it that YouTubers earn a reputation of being more relatable and understanding?
 Because they are just users of the platform sharing their opinions with other users.

-Content created by users on YouTube, even if it is of a marketing nature, has an authentic feel that helps to gain the viewer’s trust.
+Content created by users on YouTube, even if it is in a marketing nature, has an authentic feel that helps to gain the viewer’s trust.
 Plus, earned fan videos are viewed 10 X more often than owned videos.
 And that’s why User Generated Content is so powerful.